-What Is a Funnel for Content Marketing?
+What Is a Content Marketing Funnel?

-How it connects with actual consumer behaviour:
+How it connects with actual consumer behavior:

-- Someone is looking for an issue at the top (for example, “Why is my website slow?”).
+- Someone is looking for an issue at the top, for example, “Why is my website slow?”

-- In the middle, they are looking at possible fixes in the meantime, such as “best website performance plugins”.
+- In the middle, they are looking at possible fixes in the meantime, such as “best website performance plugins.”

 Customers should be met at every stage by your content, which should provide them with the precise information they require and logically lead them to the next one.